1. I found a stray dog/cat. What do I do?

 13. I am interested in adopting an animal from you.
 What are your requirements?

 First, we require that everyone living in the home, including kids, grandparents, siblings, etc., meet the animal.
 (If you are adopting a dog, we require dog introductions as well!)
 You must also live within 45 miles of our sanctuary to adopt from Lone Star Sanctuary for Animals.
 We also must speak to your landlord if you rent your home or apartment to make sure the animal you are adopting meets the guidelines on your pet policy.
 Certain animals have special needs and will require a home visit prior to adoption.
 If you are wanting to adopt a puppy or kitten that has not yet been spayed or neutered you MUST live in Midland County.
 This is a city ordinance and we cannot make any exceptions to this rule.
 If you live outside Midland County you are welcome to adopt any of our animals that are already spayed or neutered.
 The adoption donation is $100, which includes the spay or neuter, vaccinations and microchip with registration.

 Check out our Adoption Requirements page for more information.

 14. My company would like to host an adoption event for your sanctuary.
 How do we go about doing this?

-Contact Vicki at 432-683-7387.
-He will gather information about the event and speak to you about scheduling.
+Contact Karen at 432-683-7387.
+She will gather information about the event and speak to you about scheduling.

 15. I need to do Community Service Hours.
 Can I do them at your shelter?

 Yes!
 We allow community service 7 days a week from 8:00am - 11:30am.
 Volunteers must arrive 5 minutes before 8:00am. (on Saturday you will be let in at 9).
 Be sure to bring your paperwork with you, and wear something that you do not mind getting dirty.
 Check out our Community Service page for more information.

 16. Where are you located?